cherenkov-plenoscope/corsika_primary/README.md

 ## corsika-primary-wrapper
 The ```corsika_primary_wrapper``` is a python-3 package to test and call the CORSIKA-primary-modification.
 The wrapper can call CORSIKA thread safe to run multiple instances in parallel.
 Also it provies a simplified interface to steer the simulation with a single dictionary.
-It then creates the CORSIKA steering-card, and the additional ```PRMFIL```, and feeds both into CORSIKA.

 ### install
 ```bash